junxit/us-congress-bills-117/derived/amendments.md

 ### 51 U.S.C. § 30103

-> The chapter heading of chapter 301 of title 51, United States Code, is amended by striking “APPROPRIATIONS, BUDGETS, AND ACCOUNTING” and inserting “FUNDING”.
+> The chapter heading of chapter 301 of title 51, United States Code, is amended by striking “ APPROPRIATIONS, BUDGETS, AND ACCOUNTING ” and inserting “ FUNDING ”.

 | | |
 |---|---|